6 Ways to Detox Your Home

 When it comes to cleaning, keep it simple and stick with ingredients you know.
-“The least toxic way to clean at home for yourself and the planet is using baking soda, white vinegar, water and castile soap (like Dr. Bronner’s),” says Dimmick, who recently published “Detox Your Home” and is the founder of natural home cleaning line, The Good Home Co.
-Made from vegetable oils and naturally antibacterial, castile soap is also completely biodegradable.
+"The least toxic way to clean at home for yourself and the planet is using baking soda, white vinegar, water, and castile soap (like Dr. Bronner's)," says Dimmick, who recently published "Detox Your Home" and is the founder of natural home cleaning line, The Good Home Co.
+Castile soap, made from vegetable oils and naturally antibacterial, is also completely biodegradable.

 If you are buying, the Natural Resource Defense Council suggests looking for brands that do not contain phosphates, chlorine, or additional artificial fragrances.
 For scented options, choose products that source from essential oils instead.
 You can also seek out the EPA's "Safer Choice" seal on products that have been evaluated for their effects on human health and the environment.